 As an active employee, you may see information, which is kept in your own personnel file if you wish, except for confidential materials such as job references or information relating to other employees.
-Please ask your manager to make arrangements for you with the Vice President of Human Resources at least three days in advance.
+Please ask your manager to make arrangements for you with the Human Resources department at least three days in advance.